 Patients using Nebido did report an initial qualitative improvement in their symptoms, however as the weeks went on they noticed a dip or trough, with a return of their symptoms of low testosterone.
 This essentially negated the argument for a loading dose with the next injection interval being twelve weeks.
 In response, we decreased the interval between the loading dose and the 3rd dose to ten weeks for new patients.
 Despite this, patients were still complaining of peaks and troughs.
 Injection intervals were shortened further over time for our regular patients until reasonable trough levels were achieved.
 Unfortunately, this raised a further set of problems.
 As already discussed, the aim of TRT and TOT is to achieve sustainable stable levels that bring about, not only the correct total testosterone level, but also optimal levels of the bioavailable markers; free testosterone, oestradiol and dihydrotestosterone.
 Shortening the interval between injections brought about sustained symptoms of supraphysiological markers of excess free testosterone, oestradiol and dihydrotestosterone.
 The temporary issue of a few weeks of some breast tissue swelling, nipple tenderness, water retention and acne was bad enough, but to have sustained symptoms was intolerable.

 In view of our experiences with Nebido, we looked to the American model for managing TDS.
-They were using short-acting esters, such as Cypionate and Enanthate, and were achieving stable levels that were backed up with a noted improvement in their symptoms.
+They were using short-acting esters, such as enanthate and cypionate (both are interchangeable), and were achieving stable levels that were backed up with a noted improvement in their symptoms.
 Their model was far more progressive, they were not only managing total testosterone, they were also monitoring and managing high oestradiol and dihydrotestosterone.
 They also considered the benefits of using HCG alongside TRT.

-We have had great success in achieving not only sustainable stable levels with the use of Testosterone Enanthate, but also the subjective and objective qualitative and quantitative changes that each patient has sought from TRT.
+We have had great success in achieving not only sustainable stable levels with the use of testosterone enanthate/cypionate, but also the subjective and objective qualitative and quantitative changes that each patient has sought from TRT.
 Have a read of the testimonials page of our website to see the positive impact that gold standard TRT, clinical input and care has had on our patients.

 Achieving stable levels is all about tailoring injection dose and frequency according to need, and titrating that level up or down according to both qualitative and quantitve markers.
-I hope it’s now clear why I use Testosterone Enanthate as my GOLD STANDARD TRT here at The Men’s Health Clinic.
+I hope it’s now clear why I use testosterone cypionate or enanthate as my GOLD STANDARD TRT here at The Men’s Health Clinic.
 You cannot have a cookie-cutter approach to TRT.
 Keep it simple, keep it safe.

 Dr Robert Stevens MBChB MRCGP Dip.FIPT